Lhacker/verticallytablefocusjs/README.md

-# Vertical forcus on table
+# Vertical focus on table

 ## This is a jquery plugin.